Review Medicare plans and get answers to your questions

 - Can I find a plan offering more coverage?

-Health Alliance Plan (HAP) is a health plan owned by Henry Ford Health and has contracts for Medicare Advantage plans.
-HAP has been named for the third year in a row as one of the best Medicare Advantage plans by US News and World Report.
+HAP (Health Alliance Plan) is a health plan owned by Henry Ford Health and has contracts for Medicare Advantage plans.
 HAP participates in Medicare Supplement Insurance plans and Medicare Advantage plans.
 Benefits vary by plan.
 Be sure to check with your specific health plan to verify your physician is an in-network provider.

 Medicare Advantage plans produce better outcomes